shawnsandy/backstory/README.md

 # Backstory

 Tell Your Story.
-Create and edit, content in you laravel application.
+Backstory is a package for creating and editing, content in you laravel application.

 ## Install